Sujishri/EV-Data-Analysis-Tableau/README.md

 + Total BEV and % of Total BEV: Use a bar chart or KPI metric to show the total BEVs and calculate their percentage out of the total EVs.
 + Total PHEV and % of Total PHEV: Similarly, visualize PHEVs and their percentage relative to the total number of electric vehicles.

+5. Dashboard Development:

++ Assemble the individual visualizations into a comprehensive dashboard.
++ Implement interactive filters for categories like vehicle type (BEV or PHEV), year of release, and vehicle range.
++ Add dynamic tooltips to display additional information when hovering over charts.

+6. Dashboard Testing:

++ Review the dashboard for accuracy in calculations, consistency, and user experience.
++ Ensure that all filters and interactions are working as intended.
++ Get feedback from stakeholders to refine the design.

+8. Dashboard Publication:

++ Publish the dashboard to Tableau Public or Tableau Server, ensuring that all stakeholders can access it easily.
++ Test the published dashboard to ensure it retains interactivity and visual appeal in the online version.